zbo14/passworld/README.md

 ## How does it work?

 First you tell `passworld` what you want to encrypt and you give it a password.
-It uses [scrypt](https://en.wikipedia.org/wiki/Scrypt) to derive a key from your password.
-Then it encrypts your file or directory with [AES-GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode), using the derived key as the encryption key.
-The output contains the ciphertext (encrypted file or directory), a pseudo-randomly generated scrypt salt, and a pseudo-randomly generated encryption nonce.
+It uses [scrypt](https://en.wikipedia.org/wiki/Scrypt) to derive two keys from your password.
+Then it encrypts your file or directory with the first key using [secretbox](http://nacl.cr.yp.to/secretbox.html) and then with the second key using [AES-GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode).

+**Note:** in the case of a directoy, `passworld` creates a tarball, encrypts that, and `rm -r`s the directory.
+When you tell `passworld` to decrypt a file ending in `.tar` or `.tgz`, it should extract the decrypted archive to the original location.

+The output, or "bundle", contains the ciphertext (doubly encrypted file or directory), two CSPRNG scrypt salts, and two CSPRNG encryption nonces.

-When you want to decrypt something you've encrypted, you hand `passworld` the output from the encryption step and give it your password.
-With the password and salt provided, it's able to re-derive the encryption key.
-With the encryption key and nonce provided, it's able to decrypt the file or directory contents.
+When you want to decrypt something, you hand `passworld` the bundle and your password.
+It derives the second key from your password and the second salt in the bundle.
+Then it decrypts the ciphertext with the second key and nonce using `AES-GCM`.
+It performs similar steps to recover the first key and decrypts using `secretbox`.
+Your plaintext file or directory should now be in the filesystem.

 ## A note on security

-`passworld` uses primitives in [Node crypto](https://nodejs.org/docs/latest-v10.x/api/crypto.html), so it's susceptible to vulnerabilites that may be discovered in that module.
-We suggest using the latest LTS version of Node and updating the Node version when security vulnerabilities are addressed.
+I'll try to keep Node and dependency versions up to date/bump them when security vulnerabilities are addressed.

-If you discover a vulnerability in `passworld`, let us know!
+If you discover a vulnerability in `passworld`, let me know!
 Refer to the [contributing section](#Contributing) to see how you can help.

 **WARNING:** `passworld` hasn't received a formal security audit so use it at your own risk and beware of 🐉🐉!